 Invoicing and Payments

-Payment requests (invoices) are provided each semester by OSSE to the IHE (semesters include fall, spring, and summer), and are requested from the IHEs as soon as possible to avoid delays in students’ course scheduling timeline.
+Payment requests (invoices) are provided each semester by OSSE to the IHE (semesters include fall, spring, and summer) in the Scholarship portal, and are requested from the IHEs as soon as possible to avoid delays in students’ course scheduling timeline.
 IHEs may then follow-up with a request payment starting the day after the course add/drop deadline for that institution each semester.
 To ensure payment is completed in a timely manner, OSSE will include with the original payment request language indicating that the institution must submit final invoices no later than Feb.
-1 following the fall semester, and no later than Aug.
-1 following the spring/summer semester.
+1 following the fall semester, and no later than July 31 following the spring/summer semester.
+OSSE will provide a list of student awardees for the given award year in the Scholarship portal on Aug.
+1. IHEs will be asked to submit an invoice to OSSE.
+After OSSE receives the invoice, payment will be sent to the IHE within 30 business days.
+Participating colleges/universities/IHEs should not penalize the students for late payment.

 OSSE is not responsible for an IHE’s failure to timely and/or properly request payment on behalf of a Mayor’s Scholars recipient.
 Please note: It is the student’s responsibility to work with the IHE to ensure its timely and proper submission of their payment request.
 Untimely or improperly submitted payment requests may prevent an eligible student from receiving their Mayor’s Scholars funding award or from receiving their funding award in a timely fashion.